Negombo: Negombo Lagoon

 The Negombo lagoon is large semi-enclosed coastal water body with plenty of natural resources.
-The lagoon is fed by number of small rivers and the Dutch canal.
+The lagoon is fed by number of small rivers and the Hamilton Canal (also known as the Dutch canal).
 It is linked to the Indian Ocean by a narrow channel to the north, near Negombo.
 The lagoon and the marsh land area also support local agriculture and forestry.
 It has extensive mangrove swamps and attracts a wide variety of water birds.
 The lagoon supports so many distinct species of flora, fauna and as well as another species of birds and variety of animals.
 Negombo Lagoon is a major local and tourist attraction primarily for sightseeing and boating tours.

 The fishermen who are based at the Negombo lagoon live in shanty thatch palm villages along the water's edge.
 They rely mainly on their traditional knowledge of the seasons for their livelihood, using outrigger canoes carved out of tree trunks and nylon nets to bring in modest catches from September through April.
 Their boats are made in two forms – oruvas (a type of sailing canoe) and paruvas (a large, man-powered catamaran fitted with kurlon dividers).
 In recent years, the villagers have supplemented the income earned from fishing by collecting 'toddy', or palm sap, which is used to brew arrack.

 Demographics

 According by the statistics of 2011, 6.3% of the population of Gampaha district live in Negombo city limits and 11.6% of the population of the district live in Negombo Metropolis.
 It is a multi-ethnic and multi-cultural city.
 Most of Negombo's residents belong to the Sinhalese majority.
-There are Tamil and Muslim people also living in the city.
-Though almost all of the residents living in Negambo are Sri Lankans there are small foreign communities that are present in the city, most notably the Chinese community.
+There are Tamil and Muslim people also living in the city as well as a long established Chinese community.

 Religion

 Negombo is a multi-religious city.
-Since the beginning of European colonization, the township of Negombo has had a majority of Roman Catholics along with Buddhists, Hindus and Muslims.
+Since the beginning of European colonisation, the township of Negombo has had a majority of Roman Catholics along with Muslims, Buddhist and Hindus.
+Before European invasions it was a Buddhist majority region.

-Catholic and Christian Churches
+Catholic and Christian churches

-Negombo has been given the name Little Rome due to the highly ornate Portuguese-era Roman Catholic churches such as St. Mary's Church, Negombo found in the township and because the majority are the Roman Catholics.
-St. Sebastian's Church, Katuwapitiya, Saint Stephen’s Church, Negombo, Grand Street St. Mary's Church, Negombo, St. Anne's Churces at Kurana and Palangatura, St. Anthony's Church Dalupotha and Our Lady of Sorrows Church, Kandawala are the biggest parishes in Negombo.
-There are over 25 Roman Catholic Churches in the city.
+Negombo has been given the name "Little Rome" owing to the highly ornate Portuguese-era Roman Catholic churches such as St. Mary's Church found in the township and because of the majority of inhabitants being Roman Catholics.
+St. Sebastian's Church, Katuwapitiya; Saint Stephen's Church, Negombo, Grand Street; St. Mary's Church, Negombo; St. Anne's Churches at Kurana and Palangatura; St. Anthony's Church Dalupothal; and Our Lady of Sorrows Church, Kandawala, are the biggest parishes in Negombo.
+There are over 25 Roman Catholic churches in the city.

 There is a branch of the Church of Jesus Christ of Latter-day Saints in Negombo.
 The church building is just west of the intersection of Ave Maria Street and Old Chilaw Street.
 There are also Methodist churches, Baptist churches, and the other Anglican churches in Negombo.